keptn-sandbox/keptn-in-a-box/README.md

 ###  Create your custom installation
-At the beggining of the  `functions.sh` file the installation modules are listed.
+At the begining of the  `functions.sh` file the installation modules are listed.
 You can enable them in the `keptn-in-a-box.sh` file before calling the `doInstallation` function.

 ### Troubleshooting and inspecting the installation
 To Inspect do